404GamerNotFound/vserver-ssh-stats/README.md

   - CPU cores
   - Operating system version
   - Installed packages (count and list)
+  - Docker installation and running containers
 - Automatic **MQTT Discovery** for easy integration with Home Assistant.
 - Configurable update interval (default: 30 seconds).
-- Optional lightweight web interface that can be shown in the Home Assistant sidebar.
+- Optional lightweight web interface that can be shown in the Home Assistant sidebar, now with a Docker container tab.
 - Services to fetch the server's local IP, uptime, and list active SSH connections.

 ### Standalone Usage Without MQTT